Causes Consequences Podcast

 By finding primary sources to use, as well as several other scholarly sources, students will use these sources to write a script, in which they advance and defend an argument about their topic before recording the podcast itself.

 Remember, primary sources drive the narrative and that any secondary historical sources need to wrap around these primary sources.
+Beginning with primary sources allows students to exercise critical thinking skills—deciding what to include in their podcast pushes you to evaluate the merit and compelling nature of each source.

 In podcasts, opinions that the podcaster expresses should be balanced with facts.
 To see if your podcast is doing this, focus on whether you are: